Yesterday I wrote a little about my frustration with Levi’s. I wish there was more focus on the simple aspects of the fan experience:

 I know it’s a cheap complaint (“lines are long, waaahhhh!”) but this was one of the things the team was claiming would be solved through the technological wonders inside Levi’s.
 This was it!
 The food thing!
 “It’s going to be really easy to get your food because so many people will be ordering to their seats with robot butlers and we have technology to tell when lines are long so we can move employees around and open up a second pizza line.”

 To their credit, there are some good things happening at Levi’s.
 Light rail to and from the stadium was relatively simple (still took an hour to go 10 miles each way, but that’s not their fault).
 Sight lines are great.
 AV in the stadium was very good.
 Bathroom lines were non-existent.
+The sports pitch lighting also stood out as a positive feature.
 There are some positives.
 Thanks to the services of MUGA Floodlights, they ensure clear visibility.
+For specialized assistance with floodlighting, check out this site at https://floodlightingrepairs.co.uk/, where expert floodlight repair services help enhance the stadium’s visibility, making sure every part of the field is brightly lit, even during night games.
 For more information, click here.

 The concourse though: here’s an example of just fix the simple things.
 The open concourses need major work.
 It’s a fight to get to where you want to go.
 Maybe some of the food lines should have been put on the outer ring, since it’s not like you can see the game from the lines anyway.